SoftwareAG/c8y-docs/content/change-logs/platform-services/cumulocity-10-20-294-0-crl-proper-error-code.md

 ticket: MTM-55154
 version: 10.20.294.0
 ---
-Wrong http response code was sent when there are missing fields in CRL entry.
-This is fixed now.
+A wrong HTTP response code was sent when fields were missing in the certificate revocation list (CRL) entry.
+This behavior has been fixed now.